brostosjoined/BombsquadWin7/README.md

 # BombSquad Windows 7 Patch

-This project provides a patch to make the latest version of **BombSquad** `CLIENT/SERVER` **1.7.19 for server** work on Windows 7.
+This project provides a patch to make the latest version of **BombSquad** `CLIENT/SERVER` <sup>v***1.7.19 for server***</sup> work on Windows 7.
 The patch involves using a Python modification that enables compatibility with Windows 7.

 ## Installation Guide

-Donwload the latest exe [here](dist/bsw7_patch.exe).
+Donwload the latest exe [here](bsw7_patch.exe).
 For client just place the exe in the folder containing the games executable and for the server place the exe inside the `dist` folder.
 Then run the exe.

 <table>
   <tr>